oliverblum/semantic_similarity_NLP/README.md

 # Semantic similarity (NLP Project)
-Similarity of words and sentences using NLP
+This project uses an NLP model to calculate the similarity of words and sentences

+The similarity between words and sentences can be used to make a suggestion of what a user might want to watch next based what movies he watched in the past

 ## Installation
 ### spaCy